SumaiyaTarannumNoor/Digital-Image-Processing/Important Notes/Imaging.md

 Geologic survey <br>
 Gamma-ray imaging can be used to map and estimate the activity of radiological source distributions.
 Other applications Contamination assessment, Decontamination and remediation verification, Nuclear facility decommissioning, Radiation safety/protection, and Nuclear security.
+#### Gamma Camera <br>
+The Nuclear Camera (or otherwise known as a gamma camera) uses special imaging techniques called planar dynamic or single-photon emission-computed tomography (SPECT) to detect radioactive energy that is emitted from the patient’s body and convert it into an image.
+The gamma camera itself does not emit any radiation.
+It is composed of radiation detectors, called gamma camera heads, which are encased in metal and plastic and most often shaped like a box, attached to a round circular donut shaped gantry.

+The radioactive energy emitting from the patient’s body is the result of the introduction of a radioactive material called a radiopharmaceutical or radiotracer into the body.
+This material is either injected into the bloodstream, swallowed or inhaled as a gas.
+The material accumulates in the area of your body under examination, where it gives off a small amount of energy in the form of gamma rays.
+The gamma camera detects this energy and, with the help of a computer, create pictures that offer details on the structure and function of organs and tissues.